“I’m saving my money and preparing to enroll in a law school.” – Quote attributed to Judy Garland, 1938

 August 7, 1964: More legal woes for Judy.
 Estranged husband Sid Luft filed a petition with the courts to keep Judy from trying “to take their children ‘surreptitiously from the jurisdiction of the United States.”
 Judy and boyfriend Mark Herron were currently in London.

-August 7, 1965: Here’s an article about MGM makeup artist Jack Kevan, who worked on some of Judy’s film including The Wizard of Oz.
+August 7, 1965: Here’s an article about MGM makeup artist Jack Kevan, who worked on some of Judy’s films including The Wizard of Oz.

 August 7, 1966: More details about Judy’s money and marital woes.